mludvig/aws-ssm-tools/README.md

     total size is 31,337,841  speedup is 1.00
     ```

-    Obviously we can supply select a different AWS profile and/or region:
+    We can also select a different AWS profile and/or region:

     ```
     ~ $ rsync -e "ssm-ssh --profile aws-sandpit --region us-west-2" -Prv ...